VirtualAgentics/virtualagentics-documents/Technical_Specification_v1.md

 - **Emulate real-world corporate structure** with a CEO agent, C-level domain agents (e.g. CTO, CFO, CMO, CAgO), and department-specialized agents, all coordinated via event-driven protocols.
 - **Adopt a phased, modular roadmap** allowing stepwise, auditable growth—prioritizing core foundation and iterative capability addition.
 - **Enforce security, compliance, and auditability** as first principles, using strict naming conventions, role separation, and continuous monitoring.
-- **Demonstrate financial sustainability,** capping initial cloud spend (target: €1,000/month), with dynamic scale-up contingent on profitability and real value creation.
+- **Demonstrate financial sustainability:** Cloud spend initially capped at €1,000/month, with detailed scaling criteria and profit-based onboarding scenarios outlined explicitly in [Cost Management and Optimization documentation](Cost_Management_and_Optimization.md).
 - **Make the system open, extensible, and self-improving,** providing a reference model for others to replicate or extend.

 ## 3. Architectural Overview